André Bardet

 André Bardet (9 January 1909 – 2006) was a French painter born in Clermont Ferrand, France.

+Background

 Self-taught, Bardet first began painting at the age of 17.
 In his hometown of Coudes in Auvergne, Bardet was discovered by Victor Charreton, a notable Impressionist and a member of the School of Paris.
 Charreton began to serve as a mentor for the young Bardet, assisting him in developing his signature brushstroke.
 Bardet was not only influenced by Charreton, but by many other prominent Impressionists as well.
 The influence that Impressionism had upon Bardet is apparent in his painting.

 Career

 Bardet had an eighty-year storied career as an international painter (1926-2006).
 His subjects ranged from city streets in France to waterfront views in the United States.
 Bardet is particularly recognized for his exceptional ability to portray light and movement in his various paintings.
 In 1987, Bardet was awarded the Silver Medal of "Academie Europeanne des Arts de France."